aztechdev/dev-notes/a_philosophy_of_software_design.md

 ## Chapter 2: The Nature of Complexity

 Recognizing complexity allows you to identify problems before you invest a lot of effort in them, and it allows you to make good choices among alternatives.

+> **Complexity is anything related to the structure of a software system that makes it hard to understand and modify the system.**

+Complexity can take many forms:

+- it might be hard to understand how a piece of code works
+- it might take a lot of effort to implement a small improvement
+- it might not be clear which parts of the system must be modified to make the improvement
+- it might be difficult to fix one bug without introducing another

+If a software system is hard to understand and modify, then it is complicated. if a software system is easy to understand and modify, then it is simple.